Gissio/radpro/docs/users.md

 $$n = \frac{m}{1 - m \tau}$$

 where $m$ is the rate in counts per seconds, and $\tau$ is the tube's dead time in seconds.
-To prevent overflow, the compensation factor is limited to 10.
+To prevent overflow, the compensation factor is limited to a maximum value of 10.

 Dead-time compensation is applied at the beginning of the processing chain.
-Consequently the instantaneous rate, average rate, cumulative dose, tube pulse count and logged values all undergo dead-time compensation.
+Consequently the instantaneous rate, average rate, cumulative dose, history, tube life pulse count and datalog all undergo dead-time compensation.

+## Background compensation

+Geiger-Müller tubes, being composed of matter, inherently contain atoms prone to radioactive decay.
+Consequently, the tubes themselves emit radiation.
+This intrinsic radiation will depend on factors such as tube type, size, and production batch.

+Rad Pro lets you compensate these extra counts by applying background compensation.

+Background compensation is applied at the end of the processing chain on instantaneous rate, average rate, cumulative dose and history.
+It is not applied to the tube life pulse count nor to the datalog.

 ## HV profiles